Moduli of flat connections in positive characteristic: Introduction

 The aim of this paper is to study the moduli stack $\Loc$ for curves defined over an algebraically closed field $k$ of positive characteristic $p > 0$, which we fix once and for all.
 We will demonstrate that in this set-up the geometry of $\Loc$ is very similar to the geometry of $\Higgs$.

 Given a tangent vector field $\partial$ on a smooth scheme, the $p$-th iterate $\partial^p$ acts on functions as a derivation.
 The corresponding vector field is denoted by $\partial^{[p]}$.
 This allows us to define the \emph{p-curvature} of a flat connection in positive characteristic.
-It is given by the twisted endomorphism $E \to E \otimes \Fr^*\OmegaXone$\footnote{The upper index $(1)$ denotes the Frobenius twist of a variety, the reader may ignore it for now.} corresponding to

-It has been shown in \cite{MR1810690} that the characteristic polynomial of the p-curvature gives rise to a natural morphism to the Hitchin base.
+It is given by the twisted endomorphism $E \to E \otimes \Fr^*\OmegaXone$ corresponding to $ (\nabla_{\partial})^p - \nabla_{\partial^{[p]}}. $ The superscript ${}^{(1)}$ denotes the Frobenius twist of a variety, which the reader may safely ignore for now.
+It has been shown in \cite{MR1810690} that the characteristic polynomial of the p-curvature gives rise to a natural morphism $\chi_{\dR}\colon \Loc(X) \to \A^{(1)}$ to the Hitchin base.
 We show that from the perspective of descent theory this map is indistinguishable from the Hitchin fibration $\Higgs(X^{(1)}) \to \A^{(1)}$.